MidnightDreamerX17/skill20/Traits.md

 **Natural Equipment Only** - The character must start with Melee Fighting and Armor Training skills in order to have this disadvantage.
 The character cannot use metal equipment unless it was made through one of the following methods:

-- The equipment was made from wood, then turned into ironwood or other metal material achieved by Druid Magic (market price * 5 before other modifiers)
+- The equipment was made from wood, then turned into ironwood or other metal material achieved by Druid Magic (base cost multiplier x 4)
-- The equipment was pulled and cold-forged from meteoric metal (market price * 5 before other modifiers)
+- The equipment was pulled and cold-forged from meteoric metal (base cost multiplier x 4)
-- The equipment was spontaneously popped into existence by a god of metal, earth, crafting, etc. (market price * 5 before other modifiers)
+- The equipment was spontaneously popped into existence by a god of metal, earth, crafting, etc. (base cost multiplier x 4)

 **Necrophobia** - The character is afraid of the undead and has a penalty of -2 to all checks relating to them.